sushmaakoju/research-experience/university-of-colorado-boulder/README.md

 Pathways.
 - I mentored two team members.
 - I studies research methods on learning methodologies in online learning platforms and the survey of engagement and successful completion of students.
-- I incorporated those research studies into developing a data analysis in R programming.
+- I incorporated the analysis from the research studies into developing a data analysis in R programming.
 - Adding to this, I worked on this project for merely 1 month, we also received good reception for the research analysis we presented not only from the group I was working with but also from the conference this work was specifically presented.

 Worked on Survey Data Analysis for Coursera courses for Data Science. <a href="https://www.colorado.edu/hr/content/contact-hr.">For Employment verification</a>